 "Coffee and Connect"

-Northborough Public Library 10AM-12PM
+at the Northborough Library

 These monthly sessions offered on the first Wednesday of the month are an opportunity for attendees to connect with others in the special education community.
 A specific topic of discussion is chosen by the participants of that session and time is also allocated for sharing and brainstorming on challenges and unmet needs.

 General Meeting and The Changing Landscape of Mental Health

 discussion with Algonquin HS Adjustment Counselor, Deb Guterman and Kim Spiliakos, Peaslee School Psychologist.
 They will show some statistics from the Metrowest health survey, discuss what we are seeing in terms of mental health issues in our schools, and what we can do to foster resiliency in our children.
 They will also provide some available resources.

 Monthly Newsletters 2015-2016

 Go the Distance Awards Recipients for the 2013-2014 School Year

 High Quality Transition Assessments